binyomen/vim-emoji-abbreviations/README.md

 # Vim emoji abbreviations

-Create abbreviations like ":smile:" that produce emoji in vim.
+Create abbreviations like `:smile:` that produce emoji in vim.
 Currently only works with neovim and loads emoji abbreviations for all file types.